 Believe it or not, autumn is already here, and that means it’s time to start getting into the spirit of the season.
-In addition to spending time partaking in traditional fall activities, such as apple and pumpkin picking, a popular thing to do is spice up the home with fall decor.
-However, pumpkin-scented candles, garland-like leaves, and spooky lights aren’t the only items that can be used to spread your love for the season in your home — flowers can be, too!
+In addition to partaking in traditional fall activities, such as apple and pumpkin picking, a popular thing to do is spice up the home with fall decor.
+However, pumpkin-scented candles, garland-like leaves, and spooky lights aren’t the only items you can use to spread your love for the season in your home — flowers can be, too!

 Here are some of the best fall colors and schemes to use when choosing flowers as your fall home decor of choice.